microsoft/uf2/README.md

 The bootloader will usually allow any size of the payload.

 The current files on device might be exposed as multiple UF2 files, instead of a single `CURRENT.UF2`.
-They may reside in directories, however file names stored in UF2 packets are insensitive to the directory there were read from, or written to.
+They may reside in directories, however, due to UF2 general design, it doesn't matter which directory the UF2 file is written to.

 Typical writing procedure is as follows:
 * validate UF2 magic numbers